-For those systems using buses wider than a single byte, the two independent receive paths can be bonded together to allow synchronous delivery of data across a two-byte-wide (16-bit) path.
+For those systems using buses wider than a single byte, the four independent receive paths can be bonded together to allow synchronous delivery of data across a two-byte-wide (16-bit) path, or across all four bytes (32-bit).
+Multiple CYP(V)(W)15G0401DXB devices may be bonded together to provide synchronous transport of buses wider than 32 bits.

 The parallel I/O interface may be configured for numerous forms of clocking to provide the highest flexibility in system architecture.
-In addition to clocking the transmit path interfaces from one of multiple sources, the receive interface may be configured to present data relative to a recovered clock or to a local reference clock.
+In addition to clocking the transmit path, the receive interface may be configured to present data relative to a recovered clock or to a local reference clock.

-Each transmit and receive channel contains independent Built-In Self-Test (BIST) pattern generators and checkers.
+Each transmit and receive channel contains an independent BIST pattern generator and checker.
 This BIST hardware allows at-speed testing of the high-speed serial data paths in each transmit and receive section, and across the interconnecting links.

 HOTLink II devices are ideal for a variety of applications where parallel interfaces can be replaced with high-speed, point-to-point serial links.
-Some applications include interconnecting backplanes on switches, routers, base-stations, servers and video transmission systems.
+Some applications include interconnecting backplanes on switches, routers, servers and video transmission systems.

-The CYV15G0201DXB is verified by testing to be compliant to all the pathological test patterns, documented in SMPTE EG34-1999 for both the SMPTE 259M and 292M signaling rates.
+The CYV15G0401DXB is verified by testing to be compliant to all the pathological test patterns documented in SMPTE EG34-1999, for both the SMPTE 259M and 292M signaling rates.
 The tests ensure that the receiver recovers data with no errors for the following patterns:

 - 1. Repetitions of 20 ones and 20 zeros.

 - 2. Single burst of 44 ones or 44 zeros.

-- Repetitions of 19 ones followed by 1 zero or 19 zeros followed by 1 one.
+- 3. Repetitions of 19 ones followed by 1 zero or 19 zeros followed by 1 one.